Don't Be A Low-Grade Jerk

 Monitor your behavior - To be able to stop your jerk tendencies, you first have to know what they are and how they work.
 For the next few weeks pay closer attention to how you are around people.
 Note the times you act like a low-key jerk, as well as when you want to, but stop yourself.
 Once you tune into it you might be shocked at how often you pick at a certain friend, or feel compelled to be critical whenever a particular topic comes up.

 Think on whether a certain type of person triggers your jerkish behavior - Is it people you feel threatened by?
 People you see as easy targets?
 People whose opinions annoy you?
 People you're close to, who you assume have to put up with you?
-People you don't know, who you don't think matter?
+People you don't know, who you think don't matter?

 Think on whether certain mental states trigger your jerkish behavior - Do you tend to be more obnoxious when you're...
 Grouchy?
 Insecure?
 Cocky?
 Trying to impress someone?
 Drunk?
 Envious?
 Convinced you're right?

 Try to figure out your reasons for being a mild jerk and work on them - For example, do you resent people who you see as having it easier than you, and take it out on them in the form of catty comments?
 Do you need to work on your overall self-esteem?
 Is your sense of empathy underdeveloped, which causes you to misjudge how your jokes will land?
 Do you have a misguided sense that insulting people who have the wrong political beliefs will make the world a better place?
+Are you trying to self-sabotage?

 Before you do anything, ask how you'd feel if someone did the same to you - This test doesn't doesn't always work - maybe you'd have no problem being on the receiving end of a cutting joke - but it can stop a lot of jerkish behavior at the gate.